caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/troubleshooting/bluetooth.rst

 ::

-   rpi $ ps aux | grep bluetoothd
+   container$ ps aux | grep bluetoothd

 Make sure Bluetooth management is disabled on the RPi under :ref:`Preparing the RPi`.
 A reboot is required after making this change.
 The Bluetooth service should not be running on the host OS after the reboot.

 ::

-   container $ ps aux | grep bluetoothd
+   rpi$ ps aux | grep bluetoothd

 If this issue occurred after these steps have been taken, stop the container, restart the HCI from the host OS, and recreate the :code:`chip-device-ctrl` container.

 ::

    # make sure the interface is present
-   rpi $ sudo hciconfig hci0
+   rpi$ sudo hciconfig hci0
    # restart the interface
-   rpi $ sudo hciconfig hci0 reset
+   rpi$ sudo hciconfig hci0 reset

 Bluetooth management should now be running in the container.

 ::

-   container $ ps aux | grep bluetoothd
+   container$ ps aux | grep bluetoothd

 If issues persist, check that the HCI is present in the container and run :code:`bluetoothd` in debug mode to look for additional errors.

 ::

-   container $ sudo hciconfig hci0
+   container$ hciconfig hci0
-   container $ bluetoothd -d -n
+   container$ bluetoothd -d -n

 .. _BLE Connection Failures: